Stamp1t/rift-vision/README.md

 To get started with Rift Vision, please follow these steps:

 1. **Install OBSWebSocket:**
    - First, you need to download and install OBSWebSocket.
 It's a crucial component that enables real-time communication between OBS Studio and Rift Vision.
-You can download it [here]([https://github.com/Palakis/obs-websocket](https://github.com/obsproject/obs-websocket/releases)).
+You can download it [here](https://github.com/obsproject/obs-websocket/releases).

 2. **Download Rift Vision:**
    - Next, download the Rift Vision application.
-(Link to be added by the project maintainer)
+You can download it [here](https://www.mediafire.com/file/6l6rv9ehxsiz0fn/Rift_Vision.zip/file)
+   - Make sure to extract the files from the zip file to another folder.

 3. **Install OBS:**
    - You will need to use OBS as your streaming software.